 Please note when using timed sections: It is up to the assessment author to keep in mind the assessment duration, i.e. that the total length of timed section(s) does not exceed the total time available for the whole assessment.

-Tip: you have the choice to only allow candidates to answer the questions in a set order should you choose so.
+- Tip: you have the choice to only allow candidates to answer the questions in the predefined order should you choose to via the assessment's options.
+This way you can prevent them from opening timed section(s) prematurely.
+Be sure to warn them of this setting beforehand though!

 How to set a timed section: